 Due to its location and strong demand for services, Banff’s cost of living may be greater than that of other cities.
 Budget carefully and take into account the greater expense of rent and transportation.
 By taking advantage of the town’s free outdoor activities and events, there are several possibilities to save money.

 It might be a difficult choice to move to Banff, but with the appropriate planning, it can be a beautiful experience.
-Banff is a town unlike any other because of its breathtaking natural beauty, wealth of outdoor recreation opportunities, and welcoming neighbourhood.
+Banff is a town unlike any other because of its breathtaking natural beauty, wealth of outdoor recreation opportunities, and welcoming neighborhood.
 Do your homework and be ready for the experience of a lifetime if you’re thinking of moving to Banff.

 Thank you for your application, our manager will contact you to clarify the dates.